 “They’re always around, looking out for more money to steal from citizens like me.
 We work you know, we work hard and then someone in a suit comes and demands money.
 And we’re not stupid, not stupid at all but we also want to live so we give them whatever they want.”

 Victor sighed and glanced at his watch.
 It was almost midnight and they barely got out of Rome.

 “These rich men have entered politics and now they do whatever they want with us.
-Just wait until they come up with new laws, in their favor not ours!” the driver added, taking his hands off the wheel and lighting a cigarette that smelled heavily of toxins.
+Just wait until they come up with new laws, in their favor, not ours!” the driver added, taking his hands off the wheel and lighting a cigarette that smelled heavily of toxins.
 “What you don’t smoke?” he asked once he saw Victor’s nose scrunch in discomfort.
 “Everyone smokes these days.
 I went past a high school yesterday and I caught 14 and 15 years old giving each other cigarettes.
-Nasty pieces of shit, I’m telling you, and they are out future!
+Nasty pieces of shit, I’m telling you, and they are our future!
 Ha!”

 Victor was usually a calm man but the driver wouldn’t stop talking and he even swore a few times in Italian.
 It was going to be a long ride so for the moment, the British man closed his eyes and tried to block the driver’s voice out and think of his own desires.
 He couldn’t help but smile, as he started to imagine one of his conquests but not as they really look but as he would like them to move and talk and behave.
-A woman so beautiful that everything around her would pale in comparison.
-A woman so bright that when she’d come close to him, he’d be unable to think or move.
+A woman that would be so beautiful that everything around her would pale in comparison.
+A woman that could be so bright that when she’d come close to him, he’d be unable to think or move.
 So, so bright and warm, coming closer and closer.

 Victor opened his eyes and looked outside, seeing the light he has been imagining come towards the cab with great speed.
 The driver did everything he could in order to move or stop in time, he even signaled the other driver but nothing worked.